Save Money, Save Your Dog.

 That's not a question.
 But we agree with you.

 There's much more on this subject in Dogs, Dog Food, and Dogma (the book our founder wrote about pet food industry malfeasance).
 If you're interested in learning more, you might want to check it out.
-More information is also available in the KN Academy.
+More information is also available in The KetoNatural Library.back to top

 Is Ketona considered a "complete and balanced" food by the AAFCO?

-This means you can feel confident that Ketona includes all of the nutrients that your dog needs in order to live her best life, unless she is a large-breed dog that's still growing.
+This means you can feel confident that Ketona includes all of the nutrients that your dog needs in order to live her best life, unless she is a large-breed dog that's still growing.back to top

-Why does KetoNatual Pet Foods focus on nutrients (as opposed to ingredients) when discussing its foods?
+Why does KetoNatual Pet Foods focus on nutrients (as opposed to ingredients) when discussing its products?